 Nancy Jouwe is a cultural historian and has worked 20+ years in the NGO sector as a managing director and curator on the crossroads of women’s rights, transnational movements, and art, culture and heritage.

-As a researcher, curator & projectmanager she focuses on cultural & social movements in postcolonial Netherlands and lectures at Utrecht University, University of Applied Sciences Amsterdam, SIT Studies Abroad and CIEE.
+As a researcher, curator & projectmanager she focuses on cultural & social movements in postcolonial Netherlands and lectures at the Willem de Kooning Academy, Amsterdam University College and CIEE.

-Laurian Kuipers is bachelorstudent Geschiedenis aan de Universiteit Utrecht.
-Met deze stage rondt ze haar bachelor af.
+Laurian Kuipers rondde haar bachelor Geschiedenis aan de Universiteit Utrecht af met een stage bij ons in 2018.
 Haar interesses liggen bij (post)koloniale geschiedenis, bekeken vanuit een intersectionele invalshoek.
 Ze schreef haar scriptie over de Nederlandse Legervoorlichtingsdienst in Nederlands-Indië en onderzocht hoe de aanwezigheid van Nederlandse soldaten daar gelegitimeerd werd.